Pranav-kumar-K/testrep/README.md

  ##Detail requirements

    ## High Level Requirements:
-      This project can be implemented by using c language in both windows and linux os.   # Implemented This project requires a random number generator function.                           # Implemented
+      This project can be implemented by using c language in both windows and linux os.
+      This project requires a random integer generator function.
    ## Low level Requirements:
       The Random number has to generate the numbers with in the specified range of number.
       The comparasion of the character from the player input and the computer generated has to be taken care.